muratsngl/ray_tracer_795/blog5.md

 PDF: p(ω) = cos(θ)/π

 This concentrates samples near the normal direction—perfect for importance sampling Lambertian BRDFs.
-The trick: cos(θ) = √ξ₂ directly, which I derived by inverting the solid angle CDF weighte[...]

 Building an Orthonormal Basis